 Please note that this site is in a state of perpetual becoming; that is – it’s still under construction.
 Pardon us while we tweak ourselves for your dark delectation.
+All images used on this site belong to their respective film or publication companies unless otherwise noted and we make no claim to these images.
 Site created Jan.
 2017.

 With an obsessive eye we examine the filigreed darkness of the most diabolically accented Horror films.